 1. Kaneohe Bay

-This body of water near the city of Kaneohe on Oahu’s northeastern shore.
+Kaneohe Bay is a body of water near the city of Kaneohe on Oahu’s northeastern shore.
 It’s a great place to take beginners on their first kayak Oahu adventure.
 And it’s probably some of the best kayaking in Oahu.

 Kaneohe Bay is a kayaking spot that can be enjoyed by people of all ages.
 While your kids are busy playing in the water, the adults can come up with some clever references for your social media posts.
 After all, what would a trip to Hawaii be without some Instagram photos?

 2. Kailua Beach/Lanikai Beach

-You and your family could easily spend the entire day at Lanikai Beach, which is why several companies offer beach rental packages to tourists.
-Hawaii Beach Time’s value package includes beach chairs, umbrellas, a cooler with ice, and a double kayak for 4 hours.
+Beach day trips are common for kayakers, which is why several companies, including Hawaii Beach Time offer beach rental packages to tourists.
+They have a value package includes beach chairs, umbrellas, a cooler with ice, and a double kayak for 4 hours.

 3. Kahana Bay